EndPointCorp/end-point-blog/2020/06/16/developing-in-linux-via-docker-in-windows-10-wsl2.html.md

 Now that we have all that in place, we can create our image, run our container, and start coding our app.
 Bring up the VS Code Command Palette with Ctrl + Shift + P and run the "Remote-Containers: Reopen in Container" command.
 The command will:

 1. Read the Dockerfile and create an image based on that.
 This is like running `docker build -t AUTOGENERATED_IMAGE_ID .`
-2. Run that image with the settings specified in `.devcontainer/devcontainer.json`.
+2. Run a container based on that image with the settings specified in `.devcontainer/devcontainer.json`.
 In our case, all it will do is enable the container's port 5000 to be accessible by the host.
 This is more or less like running: `docker run -d -p 5000:5000 -v ${PWD}:/workspaces/php-in-docker-demo AUTOGENERATED_IMAGE_ID`
 3. Open a new VS Code instance connected to the container with the `/workspaces/php-in-docker-demo` directory open.

 It will take a while, but after it's done, we will have a VS Code instance running directly in the container.
-This is super awesome.
 Open the VS Code terminal with Ctrl + \` and see for yourself.
 It will show a prompt looking like this:

 ```sh
 root@ec5be7dd0b9b:/workspaces/php-in-docker-demo#